johannalehto/kanji-flash-cards/kanji-app/documentation/software_architecture.md

 The interface currently contains the following separate views:

+* Main page where user can navigate to learning or reviewing sets of kanji
 * Learning the cards
 * Reviewing the cards

-(In addition, it will include also views for:

-* Main page where user can navigate to learning, reviewing or loading new sets of kanji
 * Display of the points and status of the learned cards
-* Uploading own sets of kanji
-)

 Each of these is implemented as a separate class, controlled from the UI class, which is responsible for displaying the views, and it is completely isolated from the application logic.